dojo/framework/src/widget-core/README.md

 ##### AfterRender

-The `afterRender` lifecycle hook receives the returned `DNode`s from a widget's `render` call, so that the nodes can be decorated, manipulated or swapped completely.
+The `afterRender` lifecycle hook receives the returned `DNode`s from a widget's `render` call so that the nodes can be decorated, manipulated or swapped completely.

 ```ts
 class MyBaseClass extends WidgetBase<WidgetProperties> {